 The Directions

-- Stir the remaining ingredients together in a separate bowl (no need for an electric mixer).
+- Mix.
+Stir the remaining ingredients together in a separate bowl (no need for an electric mixer).

-- Portion the dough into balls and place on parchment-lined sheet pan.
+- Form Balls.
+Portion the dough into balls and place on parchment-lined sheet pan.

-- Roll them in the toppings of your choice.
+- Coat Them.
+Roll the bourbon balls in the toppings of your choice.
 ENJOY!

 Rolling Bourbon Balls